 Wine, vinegar, distillates, saba, honey, meat and puddings are in the basket of “Il Bagnacavallo”, a consortium that works to appreciate the value of typical local products.
 Its highlight is the red wine Bursôn, made with an autochthonous and unique grape.
 Local “passiti” are great wines for typical puddings and cakes made in September and October, such as: sugal, made with must, savòr made with pears and quinces, mistochine, piadot and San Michele’s cake, a secret recipe.

 The local area can be discovered with fabulous cycling itineraries.
 The wide and fertile plain is dotted with parish churches, villas, rural houses, fortresses and noble palaces.
 Here seasons alternate in a spectacular way, with luscious blooming in spring and the return of birds, the warm shades of summer colors, the smell of must in autumn, the fog and frost in dreamy winter atmospheres.

-Summer is full of musical and gastronomic events and September hosts the ancient feast "Sagra di San Michele" (from 1202) and the feast of Erbe Palustri (marsh reeds) in Villanova.
+Summer is full of musical and gastronomic events and September hosts the ancient feast "Sagra di San Michele" (since 1202) and the Festival of Erbe Palustri (marsh reeds) in Villanova.

 The six hectares of the green area Podere Pantaleone is 1km from the town.
 It has been left wild for years and typical local flora and fauna have developed freely creating a very interesting ecological habitat which exemplifies the old rural environment.